Safawi Rasid: Senior

-During Football at the 2018 Asian Games - Men's tournament at the 2018 Asian Games in Jakarta-Palembang, Indonesia.
+During the 2018 Asian Games in Jakarta-Palembang, Indonesia.
 Safawi was also selected for the 20-man squad by Ong Kim Swee.
-On 17 August, when Malaysia was playing against South Korea, he scored twice to secure a 2–1 win in their second the group match.
+On 17 August, when Malaysia was playing against South Korea, he scored twice to secure a 2–1 win in their second group match.

 In November 2018, Safawi was called up to the Malaysia national squad for the 2018 AFF Championship.
 Safawi scored one goal in the tournament, against Vietnam in the final first leg.

-On 9 December 2021, he scored his first international hat-trick in a 4–0 win over Laos in the 2020 AFF Suzuki Cup group stage.
+On 9 December 2021, he scored his first international hat-trick in a 4–0 win over Laos in the 2020 AFF Championship group stage at the Bishan Stadium.